Everything You Need to Know About Clematis Flower Meaning, Symbolism, Popular Types and Uses

 Common Clematis Flower Colors and Their Meanings

-After centuries of careful crossbreeding, Clematis are available in a wide variety of colors.
+After centuries of careful crossbreeding, Clematis are available in various colors.
 The most common colors for this flower and their specific meanings include:

 - Pink Clematis: Happiness, gentleness, joy, platonic love, and hope.